5fish/svt-av1-psy/README.md

 - `--preset 4` by default.
 - Default 10-bit color depth when given a 10-bit input.
 - Disable film grain denoising by default, as it often harms visual fidelity. (**[Merged to Mainline](https://gitlab.com/AOMediaCodec/SVT-AV1/-/commit/8b39b41df9e07bbcdbd19ea618762c5db3353c03)**)
-- Default to Tune 2 (SSIM) instead of Tune 1 (PSNR), as it reliably outperforms Tune 1 perceptually & throughout trusted metrics.
 - Enable quantization matrices by default.
 - `--chroma-qm-min 10` by default to prevent the encoder from picking suboptimal chroma QMs.
 - `--enable-variance-boost` enabled by default.
 - `--keyint -2` (the default) uses a ~10s GOP size (up to 305 frames) instead of ~5s.
-- `--sharpness 1` by default to prioritize encoder sharpness.
+- `--sharpness 2` by default to prioritize encoder sharpness.
 - `--ac-bias 1.0` by default.
 - Sharp transform optimizations (`--sharp-tx 1`) are enabled by default to supercharge AC bias optimizations.
 It is recommended to disable it if you don't use `--ac-bias`.
 - `--tf-strength 1` by default for much lower alt-ref temporal filtering to decrease blur for cleaner encoding.